General Troubleshooting and Receiver Collar Questions

 If your wall-mounted Transmitter is Incessantly beeping: Your fence is not working.
 Your wire is cut, or a splice in your line has gone bad.
 The bad splice could have occurred over a year ago.
 It could also be the result of damage from some time ago that has finally failed.
 You should unplug the wall-mounted Transmitter to stop the beeping and call us immediately to schedule a service call.
 Note: No part of the fence works if the fence is beeping.
 Note: A solution you can attempt is to increase the range of the fence by turning the range adjustment knob on your wall-mounted Transmitter.
 If increasing the range fixes the problem, then you need not call us for service yet.
 Decreasing the range knob will also stop the beeping stop, but it does not fix the fence.
 Your dog will leave the yard if you turn down the range and the beeping stops.
 Call us about this situation.

 If the wires are pulled loose from the lightning protector, the wall-mounted Transmitter will beep incessantly and your fence is not working.
 Note both the “Loop” and “wall-mounted Transmitter” wires are usually stapled to the wall in a single sheathed casing.
 As it reaches the device at the electrical plug, the wires are stripped back so that two wires are exposed.
 One wire is usually Black while the other is usually Red, but sometimes Green.
-Please note, however, the colors of the wires and tabs do not matter for either the loop or wall-mounted Transmitter.
+Please note, however, that the colors of the wires and tabs do not matter for either the loop or wall-mounted Transmitter.

 Push the LOOP connector tab of the right or left firmly away from yourself.
 The connector jaws will open.
 Push one of the stripped wires (copper exposed) coming up the wall from the “Loop” or yard, into the opening created by pushing one of the “Loop” tabs.
 Release the tab then gently pull on the wire to certify it is tightly connected.
 Do the same thing for any other loose wires.
 Note: Only connect “Loop” wires to the “Loop” side, and “wall-mounted Transmitter” wires to the “wall-mounted Transmitter” side.
 Improperly connected wires will make the wall-mounted Transmitter stop beeping but will NOT protect your dog.